cdap-guides/cdap-mapreduce-guide/README.rst

     [{"clientIP":"255.255.255.185","count":3},{"clientIP":"255.255.255.182","count":2}]

-You have now learned how to write a MapReduce job to process events from a Stream, write the results to a Dataset and query the results using a Service.
+You have now learned how to write a MapReduce program to process events from a Stream, write the results to a Dataset and query the results using a Service.

 Related Topics